raverkamp/oraclescripter/readme.txt

 directories.
 The assumption is that the winmerge binary is at:
 C:\Program Files (x86)\WinMerge\WinMergeU.exe

+charset
+  the charset of the source files, if not supplied the default is ISO-8859-1

 Obviously the user for the given schema must be able to read the sources of all schemas, so either there is only one schema and the connection is for this schema.
 Otherwise the user of the connection has the SELECT ANY DICTIONARY System Privilege